 “Of course.”
-Did she really have a choice?
-And Anya was only saying what everyone else would be thinking.
+Anya was only saying what everyone else would be thinking.
 Better to hear it from a friendly source.

 “Good.
-Now that’s settled, we just need to find out something useful about Aenuks, or better yet, Syaenuks.”
+Now, we just need to find out something useful about Aenuks, or better yet, Syaenuks, like you.”
 Anya looked down at her book, flipped a couple of pages, then looked back up at Llew.
 “It would have been nice to have parents to learn from.
 But the next best thing is books.
 We’ll find something.”
 She patted Llew’s arm.

 Resting her head in her palm, Llew attempted to return her attention to her own book.
 She needed to learn about her power.
 If nothing else, it would provide a good distraction.
 The fact remained, she was little more than a passenger in her own body as things currently stood.
 Her power flowed through her, with or without her say so.
-Not knowing if control was even possible was nothing short of depressing, but Anya was so sure there would be something in Gaemil’s library.
+She’d managed a measure of control when she’d brought Jonas and Cassidy back to life without fully restoring their health, in an effort not to leave too much death behind them.
+But she’d needed Hisham’s help to stick to that plan, Anya was so sure there would be something in Gaemil’s library.
 He certainly had enough books.